Copyright © 1989 Trumpet Ministries, Inc. All Rights Reserved

 Will the nations glorify God when they behold the unrighteous works of the believers in Christ, as is the case in our day?
 How ignorant we have been of the redemption that is in Christ!

-Dearly beloved, I beseech you as strangers and pilgrims, abstain from fleshly lusts, which war against the soul; Having your conversation [behavior] honest among the Gentiles: that, whereas they speak against you as evildoers, they may by your good works, which they shall behold, glorify God in the day of visitation.
+having your conduct honorable among the Gentiles, that when they speak against you as evildoers, they may, by your good works which they observe, glorify God in the day of visitation.
 (I Peter 2:11,12)

 The nations of the earth cannot behold ascribed righteousness.
 A Jerusalem that is glorious because of ascribed righteousness is not glorious in the sight of the nations.